Ray J: Personal life

 In August 2016, Ray J married Princess Love at Los Angeles' Cathedral of Saint Vibiana.
 The two starred on VH1's Love & Hip Hop: Hollywood.
 Their daughter, Melody Love, was born on May 22, 2018.
 Their son, Epik Ray, was born on January 7, 2020.
 In May 2020, Love filed for divorce.

+On January 28, 2026, Ray J revealed on social media that he was suffering from severe heart failure as a result of heavy binge drinking and drug abuse (such as Adderall) and was not expecting to live more than a year; he was diagnosed after a recent hospitalization for pneumonia.
+He said that Brandy was paying for his medical treatment.

 Politics

 He, alongside Kanye West, attended the premiere of conservative commentator Candace Owens's documentary The Greatest Lie Ever Sold, a film investigating Black Lives Matter financial controversies.
 Owens had been a longstanding supporter of Ray J's allegations against the Kardashians regarding his and Kim's sex tape.

-In January 2022, Ray J visited Donald Trump at his Mar-A-Lago residence to discuss job creation.
+In January 2022, Ray J visited Donald Trump at his Mar-a-Lago residence to discuss job creation.
 Ray J went on to say, "I've always admired and respected [Trump's] business acumen... job creation, encouraging small business development and how Information Technology plays an important role in the future of our economy."
 Despite not endorsing a candidate, Ray J has intimated his support for Trump.